 What's happened

-Hungary has summoned the Russian ambassador after a large drone attack on Ukraine near Hungary’s border.
-The new government says Moscow is a 'common threat' and will demand clarity on when Russia plans to end the war.
-The Kremlin has not commented.
+Hungary’s new center-right government has summoned the Russian ambassador over a large drone attack on Ukraine near Hungary’s border.
+The move marks a sharp shift from the previous administration’s stance, with Budapest pressing for clarity on when Moscow plans to end the war.
+Zelenskyy has welcomed the stance as a signal of renewed neighborly cooperation.

 What's behind the headline?